-No cases of toxigenic diphtheria were reported to Public Health in 2007.
+No cases of toxigenic diphtheria were reported in 2008.

 No cases of toxigenic diphtheria have been reported in Washington since 1979.

 - To facilitate diagnosis of toxigenic diphtheria infections - To facilitate appropriate treatment of cases, disease control measures, and preventive treatment for contacts of cases - To identify other exposed persons at risk for diphtheria